 2. Decide On Type of Company Structure

 If you’re looking to expand your business into El Salvador, then there are various options available.
-El Salvador offers investors different types of legal entities which can be established to conduct business operations.
+Investors can choose from a range different types of legal entities in El Salvador which can be established to conduct business operations.

 3. Find Trade Opportunities